The Best Cactus Soil: A Mineral Mix Recipe for Rare Cacti

 A well-mixed mineral cactus soil.
 Five ingredients in roughly the right proportions.

-The number that matters is pore space.
-A healthy cactus root zone needs roughly 30% gas-filled pore space at the moment of watering.
-A correctly mixed mineral substrate hits 35-45%.
-Peat-based bag soil drops to 5-15% after a few watering cycles, well below the floor at which roots can respire.
-Get the porosity right and cactus cultivation gets simpler.
+The number that explains the failure is pore space.
+A healthy cactus root zone needs roughly 30 percent gas-filled pore space at the moment of watering.
+A correctly built mineral mix hits 35 to 45 percent.
+Peat-based bag soil drops to 5 to 15 percent after a few watering cycles, well under the floor at which roots can breathe.
+Get the porosity right and cactus care gets simpler.
 Get it wrong and no amount of careful watering rescues a plant that is already drowning.

 Inorganic · Aggregate